safaris since 1995

 Of all our safari destinations in Africa, Namibia stands out most for its dramatic landscapes.
-In all respects, it’s a photographer’s paradise – your camera may not capture it perfectly but you’ll return with extraordinary memories
+In all respects, it’s a photographer’s paradise ensuring you’ll return with extraordinary memories.

-The wildlife in Etosha offers some of Africa’s iconic wildlife and birding experiences but it’s the stark contrast of wide-screen skies and desert landscapes ranging from clean dunes to magnificently rugged mountains that leaves indelible impressions of Africa.
+The wildlife in Etosha offers some of Africa’s most iconic wildlife and birding experiences but it’s the stark contrast of wide-screen skies and desert landscapes, ranging from clean dunes to magnificently rugged mountains that leaves indelible impressions of Africa.
 Etosha Pan is known as ‘the place of dry water’ due to the mirages that appear during the notoriously dry winter months.
 Black rhino and the endemic black-faced impala are drawn to the area by the perennial springs.
 In the rainy season flamingos and pelicans congregate on the pan when it contains water for a few short months.
-Etosha ticks the boxes for first-timers in Africa – Namibia’s premier wildlife destination.
+Etosha ticks the boxes for first-time safaris in Africa as it is Namibia’s premier wildlife destination.

 Namibia is easy for budget adventurers on self-drive safaris and the traditional circuit covering the extensive dunelands of Sossusvlei known for their natural beauty, whilst the cave paintings in the rocky mountainous Damaraland provides human interest.